-- Daily attendance records must be maintained for each child served through the SC Voucher Program. - Attendance may be documented in several different ways, which include the following: - Recording days and actual hours of attendance or absences in a roll book or log sheet, to include the USDA Log Sheet - Using sign-in/sign-out sheets OR o Using computer logs, etc.
+Daily attendance records must be maintained for each child served through the SC Child Care Scholarship Program.

+Attendance may be documented in several different ways, which include the following: Recording days and actual hours of attendance or absences in a roll book or log sheet, to include the USDA Log Sheet

+Using sign-in/sign-out sheets OR

+Using computer logs, etc.